-Bed bugs are becoming more common during recent years, and this could be due to one reason - their thicker skins!
+Bed bugs have become more common during recent years, and this could be due to one reason - their thicker skins!

 Researchers at the University of Sydney have discovered that bed bugs showing resistance to commonly used insecticides have thicker skins compared to those that are rapidly killed by chemical treatment.
 (Lily, 2016).

-Thanks to Rentokil's Entotherm solution, which makes use of heat treatment to kill bed bugs and other insects, no chemical treatment is required (more about this later).
+Thanks to Rentokil's Entotherm solution, which makes use of heat treatment to kill bed bugs and other insects, no chemical treatment is required (but more about this later).

 In previous years, the presence of bed bugs was a rare occurrence; even for a pest-control technician.
 Over the past two decades, these parasites have reappeared.
 In 2005, they were reported as being common again in the urban environment in the US, Europe and Australia, infesting apartments, hotels, healthcare facilities and college dormitories (Romero, 2007).

-- Incurring unnecessary costs: bed bugs infestations result in on-going monitoring, treatment of bed bug infested rooms and furnishings, and potential disposal and replacement of infested items.
+Bed bug infestations can impact us through annoying bites (although it is a myth that diseases are caused by bed bugs bites), and by incurring unnecessary costs.
+Infestations result in on-going monitoring, treatment of bed bug infested rooms and furnishings, and potential disposal and replacement of infested items.

 Bed bug research findings: Cuticle thickness plays an important role in resistance